 If you need immediate help to keep safe call 999 or go straight to your nearest A&E.

 Social prescribing is a term that means providing 1:1 support for young people.
-It can help with a range of issues such as:

 - stress and anxiety